Position Information NOTICE:

 While performing the duties of this job, the employee is frequently required to sit and talk and hear.
-The employee is occasionally required to stand; walk; use hands to finger, handle, or feel objects, tools, or controls; reach with hands and arms; climb or balance; stoop, kneel, crouch, or crawl; and taste or smell.
+The employee is occasionally required to stand; walk; use hands to finger, handle, or operate objects, controls, and/or tools listed above; reach with hands and arms; climb or balance; stoop, kneel, crouch, or crawl; and taste and/or smell.

 The employee must occasionally lift and/or move more than 100 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.Work Environment:

 While performing the duties of this job, the employee frequently works in outside weather conditions.
-The employee occasionally works near moving mechanical parts; in high, precarious places; and is occasionally exposed to wet and/or humid conditions, fumes or airborne particles, toxic or caustic chemicals, extreme cold, extreme heat, and vibration.
+The employee occasionally works near moving mechanical parts, in high precarious places, and with explosives and is occasionally exposed to wet and/or humid conditions, fumes or airborne particles, toxic or caustic chemicals, extreme cold, extreme heat, and vibration.
 The noise level in the work environment is usually moderate.Knowledge, Skills, and Abilities:

-Additional Requirement : Possession of a valid class "C" California Motor Vehicle Operator's Driver License.
+Additional Requirements : Possession of a valid California Driver License.